subhu-darkknight72/OperatingSystems_Lab/README.md

 - **Consumer process** : wake up every 30 seconds, count the nodes, and run _Dijkstra’s shortest path algorithm_ on a designated set of nodes (1/10 of all nodes) in the graph to find the shortest path from each source node to all reachable nodes, and append them to a specific file.
 - **Optimization** : strategy to re-compute shortest paths when the producer adds a limited number of nodes/edges using a <code>"-optimize"</code> flag, and write a report with the strategy.

+Note: Ignore race conditions for now as they will be addressed in the next assignment.

+## Assignment 4 : push-updates mechanism for social media site using threads.
+- **Question 1:** A <code>iterative TCP server</code> to allow client programs to get the system date and time from the server.
+The client displays the date and time on the screen, and terminates.
+- **Question 2:** Write a simple TCP iterative server and client to evaluate arithmetic expressions

 ## Assignment 1 : shell scripting and shell commands
 - **Question 1:** A <code>iterative TCP server</code> to allow client programs to get the system date and time from the server.
 The client displays the date and time on the screen, and terminates.